-Along with the initial outreach and the public hearing and public meetings, the City participated in several meetings and conference calls to continue to seek input and discuss the needs of the community related to housing, homelessness, public facilities, infrastructure improvements, public services, economic development and planning.
+In addition to the initial outreach and the public hearing and public meetings, City Staff participated in further meetings and conference calls to continue to seek input and discuss the needs of the community related to housing, homelessness, public facilities, infrastructure improvements, public services, economic development and planning.
 After obtaining as much input as possible, the City published a draft Annual Action plan and held a 30-Day public comment period.

-The citizen participation process was extremely beneficial as reinforced findings from previous years' public meetings.
-This allowed the City to develop its Annual Action Plan accordingly.
+The citizen participation process was extremely beneficial to Staff as it reinforced findings from previous years' public meetings and allowed the City to develop its Annual Action Plan accordingly.
+It also allowed City Council members and citizens to learn more about the CDBG program.